What is ANFA?

 To ensure that these events do not interfere with monetary policy, the ECB has adopted measures that complement ANFA, including the ECB Guideline on Domestic Asset and Liability Management Operations by the National Central Banks (recast) (ECB/2019/7), and the ECB decision on a secondary markets public sector asset purchase programme (ECB/2015/10, as amended).
-While the former, for example, controls the net liquidity effects of NCBs’ operations, the latter limits, among other things, the amount of a specific security eligible for the public sector purchase programme held in all portfolios of the Eurosystem central banks.
+While the former, for example, controls the net liquidity effects of national central banks’ operations, the latter limits, among other things, the amount of a specific security eligible for the public sector purchase programme held in all portfolios of the Eurosystem central banks.

-The ECB is regularly informed about the NCBs’ (1) non-monetary policy transactions, some of which do require prior approval by the ECB; (2) their assets and liabilities; and (3) their expected and actual NFA.
+The ECB is regularly informed about the national central banks’ (1) non-monetary policy transactions, some of which do require prior approval by the ECB; (2) their assets and liabilities; and (3) their expected and actual NFA.
 The ECB can take corrective action if the reported non-monetary policy transactions interfere with the monetary policy stance.
-Finally, the Governing Council can adopt specific measures that are binding for the NCBs.
+Finally, the Governing Council can adopt specific measures that are binding for the national central banks.

-Most national central banks disclose additional details in their annual reports or in other publications and on their websites, where they show, for example, a breakdown of their assets into government and non-government debt.
-Just like other investors, NCBs do not disclose information that could allow others to make inferences about their future investment behaviour.
+Most national central banks disclose additional details in their annual reports or in other publications and on their websites, where they for example show a breakdown of their assets into government and non-government debt.
+Just like other investors, national central banks do not disclose information that could allow others to make inferences about their future investment behaviour.